-This course will give you the opportunity to study the central aspects of evidence-based practice and to focus these on your specific area of health or social care practice.
+This course gives you the opportunity to study the central aspects of evidence-based practice and to focus these on your specific area of health or social-care practice.
 The emphasis is on the integration of theory and practice within a multi-professional working and learning environment and intends to develop a lifelong ability to understand how evidence is generated, retrieved, critically appraised and employed in practice.
-Such a focus will ensure that you are equipped with the necessary foundations to develop further an evidence-based approach to practice throughout your career.
+Such a focus ensures you are equipped with the necessary foundations to develop an evidence-based approach to practice throughout your career.

 The course enables you to:

 There is a flexible approach to course delivery.

 You study a number of modules to increase the knowledge and skills needed for evidence-based practice.
 These focus upon evidence-based practice, research design and methods, statistics and change management.
 You are encouraged to apply these to your own area of practice.
 In the final year you undertake a dissertation project related to your own area of interest.

 You gain the knowledge and skills you need to design and manage a primary or secondary research audit or evaluation project that’s relevant to your practice.
 You also cover research governance and ethics, and prepare for applying for ethical approval or release.
 And we prepare you for your dissertation if you choose to progress to the master’s programme.

 You enhance your skills as a professional practicing evidence-based health care.
 This module also helps your transition to postgraduate study.
 You develop key skills that are transferable to subsequent modules, such as literature searching and using advanced critical appraisal skills as an integral part of decision making in health and social care.
 You also learn how to apply the principles of change management to implement evidence in practice.
 We use a variety of approaches to teaching including e-learning, formal lectures, seminars and practical activities.